abhisrkckl/Vela.jl/docs/src/timing-model.md

 ## The TZR TOA
-The pulse phases are measured with respect to a fictitious fiducial TOA called the TZR TOA (TZR stands for t_zero).
-This is represented using the `TOA` class, but is distinguished from physical TOAs using the  `tzr` attribute.
-The `make_tzr_toa()` function creates a TZR TOA and the `is_tzr()` function checks whether a TOA is a TZR TOA.
+The pulse phases are measured with respect to a fictitious fiducial TOA called the TZR TOA (TZR stands for `t_zero`).
+This is represented using a `TOA` object, but is distinguished from physical TOAs using the  `tzr` attribute.
+The `make_tzr_toa()` function creates a TZR TOA and the `is_tzr()` function checks whether a `TOA` is a TZR TOA.
 A TZR TOA is always narrowband.
 ```@docs
 make_tzr_toa
 is_tzr